 As part of your coursework, you will have the opportunity to complete extensive manuscript production.
 You also have the option of taking a directed studies course, where you will investigate a creative writing practice and complete a significant writing project.
 The Faculty of Creative and Critical Studies offers $2,500 undergraduate research awards that provide undergraduate students support to engage in research and creative activities over the summer months.

 The Creative Writing program at UBC’s Okanagan campus organizes author readings throughout the academic year and runs an annual short story contest.
+A visiting writers series and Writer-in-Residence program provide additional opportunities to meet, and learn from, accomplished writers.
 You can also join the Creative Writing Course Union to connect with peers and share your work.